 Take active steps to promote increased meaningful participation and representation of women and persons belonging to minorities in political decision making fora and in the labour market and economic activities, including at local representation level (i.e. municipalities);

-Support non-discrimination in labour market and implementation of the equal pay for equal work principle.
+Support non-discrimination in labour market and implementation of the equal pay for equal work principle;

+Contribute to greater social and economic inclusion and participation of people belonging to ethnic minorities, including though access to information and education, as well as Georgian language learning;

+Through knowledge building and awareness raising activities, establish equality as a value among broader population.

 2.2.6 Rights of the child